 Is this how we are prepared to answer emergencies?
 Rémy thought.
 Shameful.
 Mellet and his cutbacks.

 In the distant vicinity of the blaze, two vessels of the Sinclair Professional Aquatic Phalanx fleet steamed ahead.
 They received the distress call and engaged towards the burning city.
-In the ship’s bridge, the admiral of the fleet sat with the commodore, and the ship’s captain.
+In the ship’s bridge, the admiral of the fleet sat with the commodore and the ship’s captain.
 The admiral and commodore didn’t always sail, as their roles within the private navy were more administrative and political than operational; but they were aboard the Sinclair Warship (S.W.)
 Righteous on this day.

 The S.W.
 Righteous was a French built destroyer, flagship of the fleet.
 “Is this what we’ve been waiting for?” the gruff-looking Commodore Hiltz said to the more refined Admiral Chalmers.
-Hiltz knew all evening that his boss was waiting for something to happen, but, as it is a virtue at sea to not speak unnecessarily, the Commodore had waited.
+Hiltz knew all evening that his boss was waiting for something to happen, but as it is a virtue at sea not to speak unnecessarily, the Commodore had waited.
 He took a sip of black coffee.

 “Sure,” Hiltz responded, unconvinced.
-Hiltz, a former boatswain Chief Petty Officer of the Royal Canadian Navy, salty from prolonged sea life, was Dismissed With Disgrace For Misconduct from the RCN on a rap he took for one of his superiors.
+Hiltz, a former boatswain Chief Petty Officer of the Royal Canadian Navy, salty from prolonged sea life, was dismissed with disgrace for misconduct from the R.C.N. on a rap he took for one of his superiors.
 Hiltz was a different man from his current admiral, but both were now mercenaries, nonetheless.

 “Contact, sir,” a young midshipman, in black uniform with binoculars around his neck, said to the admiral, bypassing the captain of the ship to whom he would normally report.
 “Orange haze on the horizon at 11 o’clock.”